The 1989 World Tour: Background and development

-Taylor Swift released her fifth studio album 1989 on October 27, 2014.
-The synth-pop album was Swift's first album marketed as pop music, departing from her image as a country artist.
+Swift released her fifth studio album 1989 on October 27, 2014.
+The synth-pop album was her first to be marketed as pop music, departing from her image as a country artist.
 It was a commercial success, selling over one million copies within its first week of release in the United States.
 On November 3, 2014, via her Twitter account, Swift announced the first details of her world tour in support of 1989.
-Australian singer Vance Joy was announced to be an opening act, and tickets would go sale on for North American fans on November 14.
+Australian singer Vance Joy was announced as an opening act, and the ticket sale for the North American leg was confirmed for November 14.

 In a November 2014 interview with Time magazine, Swift said that the set list would primarily consist of songs from 1989.
-For songs taken from her older catalog, she wanted them to fit in with the synth-heavy production of 1989 while keeping the "live feel" of live performances.
+She included new versions of songs from her older catalog to maintain the cohesive, synth-heavy production of 1989 while also keeping the "live feel" of her performances.
 Swift, as always, was heavily involved in the tour's planning and production design.
 She acknowledged the challenge of playing in stadiums, expressing her goal for "those people in the very top row [to] feel like they got an intimate, personal experience".
 In an interview with KIIS-FM in December 2014, she revealed that she knew what the stage would look like, as well as knowing that "all the fans seem to be saying that they really don't want any song [from 1989] left off the setlist".